Azizkhan22/react-app/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📞 Support
+## 📄 License

-For support or questions, please open an issue in the repository.
+This project is open source and available under the [MIT License](LICENSE).

----
+## 🆘 Support

-**Note**: This is a frontend-only implementation.
-For a production application, you would need to integrate with a backend API for data persistence, user authentication, and payment processing.
+If you encounter any issues or have questions, please open an issue on GitHub or contact the development team.